|Weight loss:||4st 5lb|

 I used to dread summer.
 Even as a teenager.
 Although I wasn’t fat, I felt lumpy next to those around me.
 By the time I became an adult, I fluctuated between a size 12 to 14 and got stuck in a cycle of crash diets and weight gain.

 When I became pregnant with my daughter Daisy, now seven, I piled on weight.
-I lost it four years later, with the help of Weight Watchers.
+I lost it four years later, with the help of WW.
 Then in 2015, my beloved father was diagnosed with cancer and I started comfort eating to cope with the stress.

 When he passed away, I was heartbroken.
 Three weeks later I gave birth to Oliver.
 I was terrified I’d develop postnatal depression because I was grieving and realised I needed to do something positive for myself.
 Dad’s death reaffirmed to me how precious life was.